LosesonWinson/CurrentSensor/README.md

 You can you use a PCB to replace a breadboard.
 If you use my PCB Schema as a guide you can easily create a PCB.
 But you can easily replicate a PCB with just a breadboard. ![PCB](https://raw.githubusercontent.com/LosesonWinson/CurrentSensor/master/inabreadboard_pcb.png)

 ### Power Up
+Insert the SD card to the SD card reader from the Raspberry Pi package.
+If the OS is installed insert the SD card into the SD slot of the Raspberry Pi and plug in the power.
+The Raspberry Pi will boot up however, since this is the first boot up.
+Users are required to set up the operating system and configure their settings.
+An important step is to sign in to the Wi-Fi network so it can have internet connection.
+Go to Start> Raspberry Pi configuration > Interfaces and ensure I2C is enabled.

 ### Unit Testing